kevin-rs/autogpt/README.md

 - Develop the frontend interface using modern web technologies such as HTML, CSS, and JavaScript, complementing the backend's functionality.
 - Implement responsive design principles to ensure a seamless experience across devices and screen sizes.
 - TODO: Collaborate with DesignerGPT to translate design mockups into code, bringing the application's visual identity to fruition.

 ---

 ### 6. 💌 MailerGPT (Optional) Feature Flag: `mail`

 MailerGPT streamlines your communication processes by automating the creation and distribution of emails.
-With its advanced capabilities, MailerGPT ensures that your messages are delivered effectively, saving time and resources while maintaining professionalism.

 #### How MailerGPT Works